NotTheRealJoe/docker-digitalocean-dynamic-dns/README.md

 1. Select "API" at the bottom of the left column
 2. Select the "Tokens" tab.
 The type of token we will use is a **Personal access token**.
 3. Click "Generate New Token".

+## Credits:

+The PHP script was originally written by Github user [bensquire](https://github.com/bensquire) who wrote in the original readme that it was based on a Python v2 script from http://pushingkarma.com/notebook/dynamic-dns-your-home-pc-using-digitaloceans-api \[[archived](http://web.archive.org/web/20150219032808/http://pushingkarma.com/notebook/dynamic-dns-your-home-pc-using-digitaloceans-api/)\].

+Please see the original repository: https://github.com/bensquire/Digital-Ocean-Dynamic-DNS-Updater

+bensquire's work was licensed under the Apache License 2.0.
+The extensions and modifications to his work in this repo are licensed under the GPLv3, see the LICENSE file for details.
+The last version of the code in this repo available under Apache License 2.0 is commit
+`7e3b9284e7e6e06c8ba76486b2c6ded8571acb5f`.